vitringr/vault/_Draft.md

+D B seems cool tbh

+And it has the MEANING

+---

 Maybe move books to a `resources/` directory?
 Or something not to clutter the string search space, or at least make it known where it comes from.

 ---